toymakerlabs/django-webpack-scaffolding/readme.md

 ```language-bash
 npm run watch
 ```
-The terminal should output a few messages, the first should let you know that the dev server is running on **0.0.0.0:3000**
+If successfull the terminal should read that the dev server is running on **0.0.0.0:3000**

 ###Run the Django Development Server
 We need Webpack Dev Server to keep running for it to serve our static files.
-So open up a new terminal window and activate the environment
+So open up a new terminal window, activate the environment, and start the Django dev server.
 ```language-bash
 source ../bin/activate
 ```
-Create an initial migration.
+Sincen Django will ouput a warning, we might as well create an initial migration first.
 ```language-bash
 python manage.py migrate
 ```